-Our yearly snapshots provide an update on key achievements across our biodiversity programme, projects underway with the community and stakeholders, data and infographics, and case studies from across the region.
+Our yearly project snapshot provides an update on key achievements across our biodiversity programme, projects underway with the community and stakeholders, data and infographics, and case studies from across the region.

-Indigenous biodiversity continues to be affected by humans and be in a state of decline across Aotearoa New Zealand.
+Indigenous biodiversity continues to be negatively affected by humans and is in a state of decline across Aotearoa New Zealand.